clear-code/redmine_common_mark/README.md

 This plugin provides [CommonMark](https://commonmark.org/) notation using [CommonMarker](https://github.com/gjtorikian/commonmarker).

+You don't need this with Redmine 5.0 or later because Redmine 5.0 has CommonMark support.

 ## Requirements

-* Redmine 4.1 or later
+* Redmine 4.1 and Redmine 4.2.

 ## Installation